faiyaz92/pay_roll/doc/profit_distribution_flow.md

 **IMPORTANT**: This flow specifically covers the individual payment buttons that appear on each vehicle card in Section 5.
 The bulk payment buttons at the top of the section follow similar logic but operate across multiple vehicles.

 # Section 5: Individual Vehicle Payment Buttons - Complete Implementation Guide
+*(Corresponds to Section 5 in FinancialAccountsTab.tsx - Individual Vehicle Payment Buttons)*

 ### 5.1 Overview
-Section 5 displays individual payment buttons for each vehicle card in `FinancialAccountsTab.tsx`.
+*(Corresponds to Section 5.1 in FinancialAccountsTab.tsx - Vehicle Card Overview and Payment Button Logic)* Section 5 displays individual payment buttons for each vehicle card in `FinancialAccountsTab.tsx`.
 Each vehicle shows its financial breakdown and payment buttons based on calculated amounts for the selected period (monthly/quarterly/yearly).
 The calculations follow a strict sequence: **Gross Profit → GST Deduction → Service Charge Deduction → Net Profit → Partner/Owner Distribution**.

 **Key Features:**